Indians in the New York metropolitan area: Airline connections with India and the Indian diaspora

 A majority of Indian Americans in the New York region are recent immigrants or children of such from India.
 In that context, travel between the United States and India has developed strong cultural connections, and, in more recent years, business traffic for expatriates.
-Air India operates nonstop flights from New York JFK to Delhi and Newark Liberty International Airport to Mumbai.
-United Airlines also operates a nonstop flight from Newark to Mumbai.
-Meanwhile, Singapore Airlines flies to Changi International Airport in Singapore, where Tamil is one of the official state languages, both from Newark (with one of the longest non-stop flights in the world) and from New York JFK.
-In May 2019, Delta Air Lines announced non-stop flight service between JFK and Mumbai, to begin on December 22, 2019.
+Air India operates nonstop flights from New York JFK and Newark EWR to both Delhi and Mumbai.
+United Airlines also operates a nonstop flight from Newark to Delhi.
+Meanwhile, Singapore Airlines flies to Changi International Airport in Singapore, where Tamil is one of the official state languages, both from Newark and New York (with two of the longest non-stop flights in the world).
+In May 2019, Delta Air Lines announced non-stop flight service between JFK and Mumbai, to begin on December 22, 2019 but suspended the route in March 2020 at the start of the COVID-19 pandemic.
 American Airlines started operating nonstop service from JFK to Delhi in November 2021.

-American Airlines' non-stop flight service codeshared with IndiGo between New York JFK and Delhi began in October 2021.
+American Airlines' non-stop flight service codeshares with IndiGo between New York JFK and Delhi, which began in June 2022.
 In October 2021, Vistara secured aircraft landing slots at Newark.
+In 2023, United Airlines announced it would be doubling its non-stop flight service between Newark and Delhi with two daily non-stop flights beginning in October 2023.